Bachelor of Arts in French, German, or Spanish

 The program is proficiency-focused, and you’ll graduate with the ability to read, speak, write and understand your target language.
 That proficiency can be enhanced by participating in extracurricular opportunities such as traveling on a study abroad trip, joining one of our language clubs or completing an internship.

-Bachelor of Arts in French, Spanish or German Teaching
+Bachelor of Arts in French, German, or Spanish Teaching

 Language-teaching bachelor’s degrees will prepare you for a teaching career in your chosen language of study.
 In addition to learning to speak, read, write and understand a language, you will be taught practical methods and strategies for teaching foreign languages and other skills like assessment techniques.